zaiisao/Documentation/en/Voice/lastmile_web.md

 ## Considerations

-- Only after joining a channel and after subscribing to the corresponding stream is the acquired remote video/audio stream information valid.
+- The acquired remote video/audio stream information is valid only after joining a channel and after subscribing to the corresponding stream.